 Undifferentiated cells are cancer cells that do not look anything like the normal cells usually found in the area of the body where the tumour started.
 Because undifferentiated cancer cells are so abnormal looking when examined under the microscope, your pathologist may not be able to determine the specific tumour type or exactly where the tumour started.

 Undifferentiated is on one end of a scale that pathologists call differentiation.
 This scale is used to compare cancer cells to normal cells.
-The scale ranges from well differentiated to undifferentiated.
-Well differentiated cells look the most like normal cells while undifferentiated cells look the least (or nothing) like normal cells.
+In most areas of the body, the scale includes 4 levels of differentiation.

-Your pathologist may order additional tests, such as immunohistochemistry, to better understand an undifferentiated cancer and to try to determine where the cancer started.
+Your pathologist may order additional tests, such as immunohistochemistry or next generation sequencing (NGS) to better understand an undifferentiated cancer and to try to determine where the cancer started.